 Join ResearchILD staff and your colleagues from across the globe as we gather for an informal discussion on EF Strategies for academic success.

 About the Conference Founder and Chair

 LYNN MELTZER, Ph.D.
 CONFERENCE CHAIR

-Dr. Lynn Meltzer is the President and Director of the Institutes for Learning and Development (ResearchILD and ILD) in Lexington, MA.
+Lynn Meltzer, Ph.D. is the Co-Founder and President of the Research Institute for Learning and Development (ResearchILD) in Lexington, MA.
 She is a Fellow and Past-President of the International Academy for Research in Learning Disabilities.
-She is the Founder and Program Chair of this Executive Function Conference, (formerly the Learning Differences Conference) which she has chaired for the past 36 years.
+She is the Founder and Program Chair of the Annual Executive Function Conference which she has chaired for 38 years.
 For 30 years, she was an Associate in Education at the Harvard Graduate School of Education and an Adjunct Associate Professor in the Department of Child Development at Tufts University.
 Her 40 years of clinical work, research, publications, and presentations have focused on understanding the complexity of learning and attention problems.